 You would NOT believe the amount of fruit, from peaches to pumpkins, that my kids have picked over the years at Eckert’s farm in Belleville!
 We’ve also made a few epic mistakes.
-Learn from our mishaps and you’ll have the best family adventure ever when you take your family out to the farm.
+If you can learn from our mishaps you’ll have the best family adventure ever when you take YOUR family out to the farm.

 Fruit is sold by the pound

 Apples and peaches are surprisingly heavy!
 If you don’t want to end up with $50 dollars worth of fruit, try to slow the kids down by picking only the perfect specimens…and posing for lots of pictures!